hannahro15/Theme-park-reviews-site/README.md

 ## Future Features

 - Add more rides and theme parks to the website.
-- As I add more rides and theme parks to the website, I could then add in search functionality for each theme park.
+- As more rides and theme parks are added in to the website, then I could add in search functionality for each theme park.
-- Make functionality so you can't delete or edit other people's reviews other than your own (related to 2nd unfixed bug below!)
+- Make functionality so you can't delete or edit other people's reviews other than your own (related to 2nd unfixed bug mentioned below!)
 - A pop-up asking if confirm if you want to delete a review, or edit a review before actually doing it.
-- Add in pagination.
+- Add in pagination for if there a large number of rides on a page.
 - Admin page via website to add, edit, and delete rides.
 - Make the profile page for users and admin when logged in more attractive.
+- Show users own reviews to their own profile on the profile page.

 # Testing